manabu-hirano/logdrive/README.md

 ### Requirement

 You need a temporary PC to test this software and tutorial.
 The LogDrive framework uses custom Linux kernel so that we cannot use Docker unfortunately.
 We tested this tutorial on a PC with 8 GB RAM and 128 GB SSD.
 Please note that we did not test this tutorial on a virtual machine such as an EC2 instance yet (i.e., a virtual machine runs on a virtual machine).
+You also need Internet connection via DHCP.

 ### Prerequisites: host operating system